 The Company is defending a wage and hour lawsuit filed in California state court by ten current and former employees.
-The employees are seeking certification of a class which would encompass all current and former WCC California employees.
+The employees are seeking certification of a class which would encompass all current and former WCC California correctional officers in certain selected posts.
 Discovery is underway and the court has yet to hear the plaintiffs' certification motion.
 The Company is unable to estimate the potential loss exposure due to the current procedural posture of the lawsuit.
 While the plaintiffs in this case have not quantified their claim of damages and the outcome of the matters discussed above cannot be predicted with certainty, based on information known to date, management believes that the ultimate resolution of these matters, if settled unfavorably to the Company, could have a material adverse effect on the Company's financial position, operating results and cash flows.
 The Company is vigorously defending its rights in this action.
-The nature of the Company's business results in claims or litigation against the Company for damages arising from the conduct of its employees or others.
-Except for routine litigation incidental to the business of the Company, there are no pending material legal proceedings to which the Company or any of its subsidiaries is a party or to which any of their property is subject.
+The nature of the Company's business results in claims or litigation against the Company incidental to the Company's business, including claims for damages arising from the conduct of its employees or others.
+It is reasonably possible that the outcome of such claims or litigation that are currently pending could result in losses to the Company; however, except for any potential losses incurred as a result of the wage and hour lawsuit described above, the Company believes that the impact of any losses incurred as a result of such pending claims or litigation would not have a material adverse effect on its financial condition or results of operations.